Friday, April 7

 Add $25 fee if you are not attending the conference.

-This workshop will explore student needs in three key areas: emotional, cultural and academic.
-These three areas are interconnected with facets of a student’s whole self and must be addressed equally if students are to thrive and survive in our classrooms and in life.
-By understanding each of these three areas, coupled with some quality teaching practices based on brain science that build students’ mindsets and their skill sets, you will be able to integrate all three components in simple and doable ways to transform your classrooms so all learners can succeed.
+This workshop will explore student needs in three key areas: cultural, emotional and academic.
+By understanding each of these three areas, coupled with research-based teaching practices that build students' mindsets and skill sets, you will be able to integrate all three components in simple and doable ways to transform your teaching so that all learners feel honored and can succeed.

 Over the past fifteen years, the science of learning has provided many insights into how we think, feel, and learn.
 These promising principles provide a starting point for educators to apply the science of learning to the instructional decisions they make in their classroom.
-This pre-conference workshop unpacks the most recent and relevant findings from the science of learning and shows you how to put them into action!
-Dr. Almarode will discuss advanced topics in and identify their relevance to education.
-Topics include emotions, memory, stress and the classroom, the science of attention, and memory formation.
+Drs.
+Almarode and Daniel will unpack the most recent and relevant findings from the science of learning and show you how to put them into action!
 You will learn how to extract applications from research, ready for implementation in the classroom.
 This workshop is for brain-savvy educators.

 This interactive workshop will offer insightful and actionable information on how to successfully incorporate respectful, solution-focused approaches to ensure a positive, productive classroom and school-wide culture.
 You will learn effective tools to help students be successful in school and in life.
 Dr. Gfroerer will provide Positive Discipline tools that foster self-discipline and intrinsic motivation in students and help create a classroom climate based on cooperation and contribution.
-She will provide experiential activities and demonstrations to show how Positive Discipline tools can shift challenges and mistakes to opportunities for learning.
 Finally, she will share teacher stories and in-depth research on the science behind why Positive Discipline is so effective.

-Today's children and teenagers are reporting the highest levels of stress and anxiety ever recorded.
-Dr. Stixrud will discuss ways in which stress shapes brain development in children and teens, and of the accumulating research evidence, which indicates that, by reducing stress, meditation can facilitate healthy brain development.
-He will provide evidence that meditation can be an important tool for helping teens learn more efficiently and improve their academic achievement, as well as reduce the risk that young people will be burdened by depression, anxiety, chemical abuse, eating disorders, or self-injury.
+Today's children and teenagers are reporting the high levels of stress and anxiety.
+Dr. Stixrud will discuss ways in which stress shapes brain development in children and teens, and the accumulating research evidence, which indicates that, by reducing stress, meditation can facilitate healthy brain development.
+He will provide evidence that meditation can be an important tool for helping teens learn more efficiently and improve their academic achievement, as well as how to reduce the risk that young people will be burdened by depression, anxiety, chemical abuse, eating disorders, or self-injury.

-Too many students come to classrooms carrying life-heavy backpacks stuffed with the effects of traumatic stress.
-The CDC estimates that over twenty-two percent of all children have two or more adverse childhood experiences impacting their well-being and daily functioning.
+The CDC estimates that over twenty-two percent of all children have two or more adverse childhood experiences impacting their wellbeing and daily functioning.
 Children with these hard storied lives need and require emotionally safe classroom environments to become resilient learners.
-As an educator on the front lines each and every day, what do you need to know and do to help students reach beyond misfortune and become resilient enough to manage the daily work of school?
-This workshop will help you realize and recognize the impact of adverse childhood experiences (ACEs) and traumatic stress.
-You will learn how to implement eight core actions that establish safety, stability, connection and belonging in the learning environment.
+This two-part workshop will explore the impact of adverse childhood experiences, traumatic stress and SES.
+Dr. Good will discuss the effects of chronic stress and impoverished environments on the brain's neural networks and learning, the use of mindfulness, and the Turnaround for Children program that is working to improve school environments for children.
+Ms. Fowler will show how to implement eight core actions that etablish safety, stability, connection and belonging in the learning environment.
 You will learn how to respond appropriately to the emotional emergencies that interrupt the classroom learning process.